Andrew-Costa-10114/a2-xoc/sample-miner-api/README.md

 4. **Maximize Uptime**: EPM accumulates only while your miner is online and serving traffic
 5. **Respond Quickly**: Timeouts don't count as successful edges (hurts both Performance and EPM)
 6. **Handle Edge Cases**: Division by zero, negative numbers, fractions
+7. **Quality Over Quantity**: High-performing requests contribute more to weighted EPM
+8. **Respect Minimum Response Time**: During evaluations, responses faster than 1/3 of your evaluation-round time are automatically delayed

 ### Monitoring Your Performance